readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-03-appendix-d-fertility-awareness-and-menstrual-health-resources.md

 ###Krystina Friedlander, Fertility Awareness Coach and Professional Childbirth Doula

-_Krystina is committed to supporting women as they make the empowered decisions necessary for their health and well-being.
-She is passionate about encouraging women's body-literacy, and sweeping away old myths and misconceptions like the cobwebs they are._
+_Krystina is committed to supporting women as they make empowered decisions for their health and well-being, working together to sweep away myths and misconceptions like the cobwebs they are.
+Combining Fertility Awareness and a holistic approach to women's health, she is is passionate about body literacy and culturally-sensitive care._

+<a class="text-link" href="mailto:barakdoula@gmail.com">Email Krystina</a>

 <a class="text-link" target="_blank" href="http://www.barakabirth.com">barakabirth.com</a>

+###Nicole Jardim, Certified Women's Health Coach

+_Nicole is a Women's Health Coach and Chief Period Fixer-Upper at The Healthy Elements, the business she founded in 2010 to help women reclaim their hormonal health and feminine vitality naturally.
+She is the creator of Fix Your Period, a series of programs that empower women to heal their menstrual conditions in a fun and sassy way._

+<a class="text-link" href="mailto:support@thehealthyelements.com">Email Nicole</a>

+<a class="text-link" target="_blank" href="http://www.thehealthyelements.com">thehealthyelements.com</a>

 ###Franchesca Duval, Billings Method Educator